-Tristan Coelho is a Sydney-based composer who writes music largely inspired by the natural environment or our digital, data-driven world.
+Tristan Coelho is a Australian composer who writes music largely inspired by the natural environment or our digital, data-driven world.

 Project highlights include Hokusai Mixtape for flute, viola, harp and live electronics toured by Contra Concerts in 2021 and winner of the 2022 APRA/AMCOS Art Music Award for Work of the Year: Chamber Music; Rhythm City, for piano, live video sampler and electronics performed by Zubin Kanga; Smell of the Earth, commissioned for the Canberra International Music Festival and performed by Tambuco Percussion; read/write error, commissioned by Ensemble Offspring, and an interactive music soundscape walk inspired by the local surrounds of Mount Wilson in the Blue Mountains created in collaboration with harpist Emily Granger.